20 Headboard alternatives to transform your bedroom

 Designing a bedroom can be one of the most exciting projects as it can truly reflect you.
 There’s no reason to be tame as only a few will enter the space!
 So unleash your personality and create a bedroom worthy of resting your weary head yet somewhere calm to relax on the weekends.

 While you might not be able to fully customise the bed frame, you can easily create a unique headboard that’s personal and unique.
 Here are several headboard alternatives to spark your creativity.

 #1 Large mirror

-If you’re looking for a headboard alternative that’s romantic and feminine, consider using a large mirror.
+If you’re looking headboard alternatives that’s both romantic and feminine, consider using large mirrors.
 There’s no need to hang it, especially as it’s probably too heavy.
 Instead, move your bed slightly from the wall and angle the mirror so that it points into the room!
 You’ll add a ton of natural light this way too!

 #2 An open book headboard

 Love curling up in bed with a book?
-Then transform your book collection into a headboard.
+Then transform your book collection into one of the chicest headboard alternatives available.
 You could try using different sized books and opening them at random points to add further depth and texture.
 You don’t need to stick pages together as it’ll give you something to read if you can’t sleep!

 #3 Nautical ideas

 Do you dream of the seaside or want to sail into the sunset?!
 Well, we have several ideas to satisfy your nautical ambitions.
 Create a nautical themed headboard by hanging a large ship’s wheel on the wall behind your bed.
 You can also hang several rowing oars on the wall above your bed.